teddygroves/bibat/paper.md

 The "batteries included" approach was preferred in this case for two main reasons.
 First, it makes it possible to test the template from end to end simply by running the provided example.
-Easy and relevant testing is especially important for a statistical analysis project template because of the large number of interacting components, many of which are typically under active development and may become incompatible with each other over time.
+Easy and relevant testing is especially important for a Bayesian workflow template given the need to integrate many state of the art libraries that are under active development.
+Since the overall workflow depends on all these libararies inter-operating, it is important to quickly surface and fix bugs or interface changes.
 Second, providing a complete project makes it easier for users to learn how to use the template, as the intended end state and usage is immediately visible.

 # Acknowledgements
 The author wishes to thank Lars Keld Nielsen for helpful feedback, and Mitzi